-I. Code Provisions
+Code Provisions

 Code Ref.
-Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices Α. DIRECTORS A.1 The Board supervising the Company's affairs. bility for le e contribut adership and control of the Company; and is collectively responsible for tion required from a Director to perform his responsibilities to the Company n.
-A.1.1 be held at least four times a year • The Board meets regularly and held meetings in March, April, May November of 2021. ı, August and involving active participation, either in person or through electronic means of communication, of majority of directors.
-Directors' attendance record in 2021 is as follows: Members of the Board Attendance Executive Directors Victor T K LI ( Chairman and Managing Director ) KAM Hing Lam ( Deputy Managing Director ) IP Tak Chuen, Edmond ( Deputy Managing Director ) CHUNG Sun Keung, Davy CHIU Kwok Hung, Justin CHOW Wai Kam, Raymond PAU Yee Wan, Ezra WOO Chia Ching, Grace 5/5 5/5 5/5 5/5 5/5 5/5 5/5 5/5 5/5 Independent Non-executive Directors CHEONG Ying Chew, Henry CHOW Nin Mow, Albert HUNG Siu-lin, Katherine Colin Stevens RUSSEL Donald Jeffrey ROBERTS Stephen Edward BRADLEY 5/5 5/5 5/5 5/5 5/5 5/5 5/5 The Directors may attend meetings in person, by phone or throu electronic communication or by their alternate directors (if applicat in accordance with the Company's Amended and Restated Articles ("Articles").
-An updated and consolidated version of the Articles (boi Chinese versions) are available on the websites of the Company an Exchanges and Clearing Limited ("HKEx").
-There were no significant of Company's constitutional documents during the year 2021. of Association th English and d Hong Kong
+Comply ("C")/ Explain ("E") Corporate Governance Practices A. DIRECTORS A.1 The Board supervising the Company's affairs. oility for le radership and control of the Company; and is collectively responsible tion required from a Director to perform his responsibilities to the Company.
+3 A.1.1 Regular board meetings should be held at least four times a year involving active participation, either in person or through electronic means of communication, of majority of directors. С The Board meets regularly and held meetings in March, April, November of 2021.
+Directors' attendance record in 2021 is as follows: May, August and Directors' attendance record in 2021 is as follows: Members of the Board A + + Executive Directors Attendance Victor T K LI (Chairman and Managing Director) KAM Hing Lam (Deputy Managing Director) IP Tak Chuen, Edmond (Deputy Managing Director) CHUNG Sun Keung, Davy CHIU Kwok Hung, Justin CHOW Wai Kam, Raymond PAU Yee Wan, Ezra WOO Chia Ching, Grace 5/5 5/5 5/5 5/5 5/5 5/5 5/5 5/5 Independent Non-executive Directors CHEONG Ying Chew, Henry CHOW Nin Mow, Albert HUNG Siu-lin, Katherine Colin Stevens RUSSEL Donald Jeffrey ROBERTS Stephen Edward BRADLEY 5/5 5/5 5/5 5/5 5/5 5/5 The Directors may attend meetings in person, by phone or the electronic communication or by their alternate directors (if applinance in accordance with the Company's Amended and Restated Article ("Articles").
+An updated and consolidated version of the Articles (Chinese versions) are available on the websites of the Company Exchanges and Clearing Limited ("HKEx").
+There were no significant Company's constitutional documents during the year 2021. cable) or proxies es of Association both English and and Hong Kong